Important Facts about Snow Plow Insurance

 Why do snow removal contractors, in Massachusetts especially, need to be mindful about insurance coverage?

 You may have read that some New England states do not hold snow plow contractors or operators responsible for third party injuries.
 But Massachusetts is not one of those states.
 Here, plaintiffs generally can file actions against snow removal contractors.
-(Likewise in Connecticut and Vermont.)
-And in fact, Massachusetts laws have been revised in recent years, putting more “duty of care” responsibilities on property owners and their snow removal contractors.
-You can read more about the case that changed the law in Massachusetts when a Danvers man fell in a Target parking lot.
+Historically, Massachusetts laws have put more “duty of care” responsibilities on property owners and their snow removal contractors.
+You can read more about a key case in Massachusetts when a Danvers man fell in a Target parking lot.
+But Massachusetts snow plow laws may soon be changing…

 How much does snow plow insurance cost?